Recently, I acquired a 2014 Honda VFR800F. I saw it in red, thought “Buy me! buy me!” and suddenly I was handing over money.

 Note — the first generation (if you accept the VF as a generation) includes VF1000 and VF500 models as well (which irks some people because it stretches the definition of “generation”, but I find that groups related to the VF750 are welcoming of the other VFs of the same era).

-The 2nd generation Honda VFR750F was Honda’s attempt at fixing the notorious problems with the top end of the VF750 (and siblings).
+The first Honda VFR750F was Honda’s attempt at fixing the notorious problems with the top end of the VF750 (and siblings).

 Note: Some say these are two generations, the 1986-1987 and then 1988-1989 generations (1 and 2 respectively).
 It’s a little dependent on whether you accept the VF750 as the 1st gen VFR.

 The 1986-1987 gen Honda VFR is totally different to previous generations.
 Apart from the engine size, all parts in the engine and exterior are upgraded.

 - About 10 percent less weight (20 kg, 44 lb) than the VFs